mappiamo/mapi-geoCMS/doc/index.rst

     $Types = array('post', 'event');
     <?php M_Template::widget('disqus', array($Types)); ?>

-This widget have no parameter as array.
+This widget have parameter as array named $Types.
 Creating comment section on content page.
+Disqus account and disqus site name required.
+On the parameter '$Types' must be listed all content types (post, event, place, route) where the disqus comment service will be available.
+Insert this widget under the main content page.

-Disqus account and disqus site name required for preferences.
-The parameter contains types where the disqus available.
+.. note:: You must register your installed #mappiamo on the Disqus service page as site administrator to get your unique Disqus site name.
+If you have this name, you must define it on the manager -> preferences.